stsievert/swix/docs/installation.rst

 Easy installation
 -------------------
+This method gives a command-line tool that can be run on OSX.

 1. Download `the repo`_ or `this file`_
 2. Boom!
 You're done.
 You'll have your project structure in ``swix-master/swix/``, complete with a ``.xcodeproj`` and all that.
 The two files you care about are